octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 ```

 Four checks are made for this entrypoint:

 1. Only the administrator is authorized to close the raffle.
 2. The raffle must be open.
 3. The closing date must be greater than or equal to the closing date indicated in the storage.
-4. The hash of the ticket indicated in parameter of the entrypoint must be equal to the hash of the ticket indicated in the storage.
+4. The hash of the ticket indicated as a parameter must be equal to the hash of the ticket indicated in the storage.
-> The administrator indicates in parameter a `sp.nat()` which must correspond to the number of the winning ticket (modulo the number of participant) then this natural integer is converted in `byte` then it is hashed with the `sha256` algorithm.
+   > The administrator indicates in parameter a `sp.nat()` which must correspond to the number of the winning ticket (modulo the number of participants) then this natural integer is converted in `byte` then it is hashed with the `sha256` algorithm.

-If the conditions are met then:
+If the conditions are met, then:

 - The jackpot is sent to the winner's address.
 - The storage is reset to the default values.

 ### Run and watch the output

 We are coming to the end of our smart contract.
 Run it one last time and explore the result.
 Don't hesitate to read the test scenario to make sure your smart contract is working properly.
-You can of course modify the scenario or create new ones as you wish.
+You can, of course, modify the scenario or create new ones as you wish.

-The final michelson code generated for this smart contract is the following.
+The final Michelson code generated for this smart contract is the following.

-> Note that with the michelson code you can also create a test coverage with PyTezos as described in the LIGO Module at the chapter [Unit Testing with PyTezos](ligo/unit-testing).
+> Note that with the Michelson code you can also create a test coverage with PyTezos as described in the LIGO Module at the chapter [Unit Testing with PyTezos](ligo/unit-testing).

 ```js
 parameter (or (unit %buy_ticket) (pair %open_raffle (timestamp %close_date) (pair (bytes %hash_winning_ticket) (mutez %jackpot_amount))));